How to add Fruit to Beer

 Equipment Needed

 Fruit should be added to a beer when its close to being done.
-Typically you will add fruit to a beer when there are 5-10 gravity points left till completion.
+Typically you will add fruit to a beer when there are 5-10 gravity points left until completion.

 Step 1.